There isn’t a more fun topic to discuss, bathe in, or write about.

 Real friends seek together to live truer, fuller lives by relating to each other authentically and teaching each other about the limitations of their beliefs.
 They provide reflections to each other.

-In effect, they are each other’s therapist, assisting each other in becoming the best of their potential.
+In effect, they play each other’s therapist, assisting each other in becoming the best of their potential.

 Agape